 This course surveys the history of Vermont from early days to the present.
 Students explore economic, political, social, and cultural themes with a focus on what makes this region unique; 3 hours of lecture per week.
-Prerequisite: None
+Prerequisite: ENG 1061 or equivalent